-The Choices Expansion service will be ceasing on 30 June 2024.
-Clients will stop being accepted into the service from 30 March 2024 at the Rockingham Hospital site and 30 April 2024 for the other sites.
-WAPHA and Ruah are working together on the communication approach to ensure consistent messaging to stakeholders.
-The service is ceasing due to the maturity of the health sector in WA and availability of similar services in the PHN region. other similar services now offered within the hospital.
+The Choices Expansion service will cease 30 June 2024.
+Clients will stop being accepted into the service from 30 March 2024 at the Royal Perth Hospital Site and 30 April 2024 for the other sites.
+WAPHA and Ruah are working together on the communication approach to ensure consistent messaging for all stakeholders.
+The service is ceasing due to the maturity of the health sector in WA and other similar services now offered within the hospital.

-Priority Page reference Promote integration and coordinated care pathways for clients with mental health condition and harmful alcohol and other drug use.
-(Metro) 27 Reduce non-urgent emergency department attendances and improve access to alternative services.
+Priority Page reference Reduce non-urgent emergency department attendances and improve access to alternative services.
 (Metro) 12 Support primary health care providers to manage chronic disease populations and build capacity for patient self-management.
-(Metro) 11
+(Metro) 11 Improve coordinated and integrated care for people experiencing complex and severe mental health who can be managed in within primary care settings.
+(Metro) 18

-Individuals with poor personal and socials supports who frequently attend metropolitan hospital emergency departments.
+Individuals with limited personal and socials supports who frequently attend metropolitan hospital emergency departments.